Attainment at age 16

 The data shows the percentage of children who got a pass (grade 5 or above) in both English and maths GCSEs by the end of key stage 4, when pupils are usually 16 years old.

-Disadvantaged pupils are those who:
+Disadvantaged pupils are those who were:

-• were registered as eligible for free school meals (FSM) at any point in the last 6 years
+• registered as eligible for free school meals (FSM) at any point in the last 6 years

-• were looked after by a local authority in England and Wales, or who left local authority care through adoption
+• looked after by a local authority in England and Wales, or who left local authority care through adoption

 Eligibility for FSM is used as an indicator of deprivation by DfE.
 Children are eligible for FSM if their parents receive certain benefits.

 The ‘disadvantage gap index’ summarises the relative attainment gap between disadvantaged pupils and all other pupils.
 It is based on the grades they got in GCSE English and maths.
-A disadvantage gap score of 0 means there was no difference in achievement.
-A score of +10 means that every non-disadvantaged pupil did better than every disadvantaged pupil.

 Things you need to know

-Figures for the school year 2022 to 2023 are based on revised data.
-Figures for the school year ending in July 2019 and July 2022 are based on final data.
+Figures for the school year 2023 to 2024 are based on revised data.
+Figures for the school year ending in July 2019 and July 2023 are based on final data.

 Summer exams were cancelled in 2020 and 2021 due to the COVID-19 pandemic.
 During that time, pupils’ grades were based on teacher assessments and centre assessments.